Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

     next()
 }
 ```
-2. Build a JSON string description of the FoodTracker mealstore.
+2. Build a JSON string description of the FoodTracker meal store.

 Add the following code inside your “/foodtracker" route above `next()`:
 ```swift